Catch this stellar performance about forbidden love

 “Do you know why the engagement ring is worn on the left ring finger?” asks my tour guide at the Cape Town Diamond Museum.

 I shake my head.
 “The first man to propose with a diamond, Archduke Maximilian,” he explains pointing to a portrait in the museum’s diamond timeline, “believed there’s a vein that runs directly from that finger to the heart.
-He then presented a diamond engagement ring to his wife-to-be, Mary of Burgandy, in 1477.”
+He then presented a diamond engagement ring to his wife-to-be, Mary of Burgundy, in 1477.”

-And it’s in this quaint establishment that visitors get a visual and informative overview of the incredible history of the world’s most precious stone: the diamond.
+It's also here that visitors get a visual and informative overview of the incredible history of the world’s most precious stone: the diamond.

-“Diamonds through the ages” visual timeline reveals some of the key moments in the history of the coveted crystallised carbon creation: from its formation in 3.3 billion BC and the first diamond sighting in India in 2500 BC to the discovery of the first gem in South Africa, which was made in 1867 by 15-year-old Erasmus Stephanus Jacobs, who unearthed the diamond on the south bank of the Orange River.
+The “Diamonds through the ages” visual timeline reveals some of the key moments in the history of the coveted crystallised carbon creation: from its formation in 3.3 billion BC and the first diamond sighting in India in 2500 BC, to the discovery of the first gem in South Africa, which was made in 1867 by 15-year-old Erasmus Stephanus Jacobs, who unearthed the diamond on the south bank of the Orange River.

 Opposite the visual representation are three vitrines that house examples of rocks related to diamonds: there’s kimberlite, in which diamonds are usually found, and pyrope, which is commonly situated near diamond-bearing rock.
 Other interesting examples include peridotite (the oldest substance known to man) and desert roses (crystals from the Namib Desert).

 A small turn around the corner in the middle of the museum reveals the history of diamonds in South Africa – think textbook-like images of the bustling diamond industry in 1870s Kimberley.